amcrisan/Adjutant/README.md

 2020/14/01 : New Beta Features
 Some new features that have been sitting in the dev branch have now been merged to the main branch.
 These featuers are:

-* the ability to search semnatic scholar : process_ScholarSearch
+* the ability to search semantic scholar : process_ScholarSearch

 * use adjutant's commands with an existing data frame or text file : processsSingleFile